fachrihawari/tempoday/about.md

 - 📱 **Works everywhere** - Desktop, mobile, tablet - we've got you covered
 - 🚀 **Bleeding edge tech** - One of the first apps using Svelte 5 in production (we like living dangerously)
 - 🎯 **Everything in one place** - Tasks, notes, money - all connected by dates like they should be
-- 💰 **Smart money tracking** - Automatic daily summaries that actually make sense
+- 💰 **Smart money tracking** - Automatic daily summaries with categorized spending insights
+- 🔍 **Powerful search** - Find any task, note, or transaction instantly across all your data
+- ⭐ **Task prioritization** - Organize your to-dos by importance with visual priority indicators
+- ☕ **Sustainable funding** - Integrated RevenueCat donations that let supporters contribute while keeping the app free for everyone

 ## What we learned